...

 Servers may impose restrictions on certain actions or requests, such as limiting access to specific user agents, HTTP methods, or geographical regions.
 These restrictions are often set up by website administrators or hosting providers to enhance security or manage server resources effectively.

-Let’s learn some ways that help you to fix the 403 forbidden error.
+Let’s learn some ways that help you to fix the 403 forbidden error on your site.

 Note: Make sure to back up your complete site, before you try troubleshooting this issue.
 It will help to back up your site data if something goes wrong during the process.